 - No entry fee / No age limit / Open to anybody

 - The submitted work must not be previously performed or published.

-- The selection will be made by 31 May 2019.
+- The selection will be made by 20 DEC 2022.
 The result will be announced on the website.
-The result also will be communicated to participants by email individually.

-- Approximately 2 works will be chosen to be performed at the concert, by the selection committee including performers of Rosetta and a commissioned composer chosen from the previous edition of Rosetta call-for-scores.The selection committee members:
+- 5 to 10 works will be chosen to be performed at the concert, by the selection committee including performers of Rosetta and a commissioned composer chosen from the previous edition of Rosetta call-for-scores.The selection committee members:

-- All rights of the selected work will remain to composers, except for the performing right ONLY for the concert held in summer 2019, when the piece will be given the premier.
+- All rights of the selected work will remain to composers, except for the performing right ONLY for the concert held in spring 2023, when the piece will be given the premier.

 - There will be no cash prize.

 - Rehearsal for composers reside outside of Japan will be done through recording correspondence or on web streaming.

 - Composers are encouraged to visit the concert, however, composers must pay travel expenses themselves.
 Recording will be supplied to the composers.